PeskyPotato/scrapers/README.md

 * [acloud-dl by r0oth3x49](https://github.com/r0oth3x49/acloud-dl) - A cross-platform python based utility to download courses from acloud.guru for personal offline use

+* [allitebooks-downloader](https://github.com/thomasbrueggemann/allitebooks-downloader) - 📚 Scrapes and downloads all IT eBooks http://allitebooks.com

 * [ArchiveBot by ArchiveTeam](https://github.com/ArchiveTeam/ArchiveBot) - ArchiveBot, an IRC bot for archiving websites

 * [archivers by nektro](https://github.com/nektro/archivers) - A collection of scripts to mass download data from various sites